ahmed-cmyk/InnovateSolutions/README.md

 - Modified the job cards so that the minimum and maximum salary are visible
 - Modified job filter for new fields
 - Modified footer as per client request

+## 07/12/20 -10:44PM
+- Added working email functionality
+- Fixed password reset forms
+- Modified look of the password reset forms
+- Modified some pages for the email functionality
+- Fixed a bug where admins couldn't create jobs (I created this)